A federal strategy for the preservation of the Belgian web

 The project Preserving Online Multiple Information: towards a Belgian strategy (PROMISE) started on 1 June 2017 and aimed to develop a federal strategy for the preservation of the Belgian web.

 The web has become a central means of communication in our everyday lives.
 Today it is considered as a publication channel in its own right.
 With the dawn of the digital era and the rise of online publications, the notion of a ‘publication’ has widened and has found its own place in the digital world and the world of the web.
 As is the case for print publications, the preservation of which is guaranteed by legal deposit, a long-term preservation policy needs to be developed for the web.

-A research project has been initiated to formulate an answer to the urgent question of preserving the Belgian web for future generations, as an important part of Belgian publishing and Belgian history.
+A research project was initiated to formulate an answer to the urgent question of preserving the Belgian web for future generations, as an important part of Belgian publishing and Belgian history.

 As digital publications are naturally linked to the web because of the technologies that are used to create and disseminate them, KBR is entitled to collect and create an inventory of the websites that are within the scope of its mission.
 The Royal Decree that determines the mission of the library was adapted to this end on 25 December 2016.
 This new mandate is linked to a legislative proposal that is currently being prepared with regard to the extension of the legal deposit to include digital publications.
 This will enable KBR to respond to the pressing need of the preservation of Belgian digital publications.

 - Identify best practices in the field of web-archiving

 - Set up a pilot project for the archiving of the Belgian web